ManjunathShiv/MyPhotoGuide/README.md

 4. Entity: contains basic model objects used by the Interactor.
 5. Routing: contains navigation logic for describing which screens are shown in which order.

+# Improvements

+o	A carousel for viewing all the images which are uploaded together.
+Currently only one image out of the group is displayed. o	A Pan functionality while zooming on the image. o	Error Handling in all the places if a API fails to load. o	A proper redirect URL to fall back on. o	Social Login support, Currently the social login (Facebook) is not supported.

 # Author
 Manjunath Shivakumara - (https://github.com/ManjunathShiv)